MichiganDataScienceTeam/official-website/config/join.md

 <hr>

-### Step 4: Submit Tutorials
+### Step 5: Attend the Project Exploration Fair

-After joining the club, we will host a project exploration fair to share the projects which we will run this semester.
+After joining the club, we will host a project exploration fair on **February 4th, 2024 12-3pm** in **CCCB 2460** to share the projects which we will run this semester.
+You can speak with our project leads and learn first-hand about the type of work being done in each project, what the prerequistes are, and if the project is a good fit for you.

-After attending, you will gain access to a form to specify your top 3 project choices and we will place you into your preferred project (subject to constraints and appropriate difficulty).
+After attending, you will be given access to a form to specify your top 3 project choices, from which we will place you into your preferred project (subject to constraints and appropriate difficulty).

 <div className="callout font-normal">
-    ⚠️ You **must attend** the exploration fair to be placed on a project this semester (or you must email us in advance letting us know that you will not be able to attend).
-This is to ensure a smoother project placement process.
+    ⚠️ You **must attend** the exploration fair to be placed on a project this semester.
+If you are unable to attend but would still like to participate in projects, you must [email us](mailto:mdst-coms@umich.edu) in advance letting us know, and we will consider your request on a case-by-case basis.
+If emailing us, please include `[EXPLORATION FAIR]` in your email title.
 </div>